Tron0/AkladellWebsite/rules.md

 ## <span id=Spell-Research> Spell Research </span>

 Chaos and Law Mages may research new spells (by different methods, of course).
 This process, and the spell to be created, requires the approval of the Referee.
 Research also requires coinage.
 If the character has access to a wizard's laboratory or an appropriate place to study, the cost of research is 100 - 2,000 gp per spell level.
-The DM can choose the actual cost or determine it randomly.

-The minimum expenditure would yield a 20% chance of successfully developing the spell, and if the researcher invests more in the research, every additional minimum expenditure yields an additional 20% chance of success.
-If this check succeeds, the character has researched the spell.

-The research takes one to two weeks of game time for each level of the spell.
+Below are the steps to spell researching.

+#### 1. **Prerequisites**

+- Ensure access to a library or lab appropriate to the spell's alignment and type.
+Verify that the spell is of a level that the caster is capable of learning.

+#### 2. **Cost Calculation**

+- Roll 2d10, multiply the result by 100, and then multiply the total by the spell level to determine the total cost of research.

+> - This accounts for materials, texts, and other necessary resources, with higher-level spells requiring more significant investment.

+> **Example:** For a Level 2 spell, if you roll a total of 8 on 2d10, the cost would be 8 × 100 × 2 = 1,600 gp.

+> - Record the cost, as it will affect subsequent rolls if additional weeks are required.

+#### 3. **Time Requirement**

+- Research requires 1 week per spell level.

+#### 4. **Success Determination**

+- At the end of the research, calculate the chance of success:

+> - 10% +INT/WIS + Character Level − (2 × Spell Level)

+> **Example:**  A Level 5 caster with 16 INT researching a Level 2 spell: 10% + 16 + 5 − (2 × 2) = 27%

+- Roll 1d100:

+> - Success: The spell is learned.

+> - Failure: If the score rolled is greater than the percentage the caster must continue research for another week.

+#### 5. **Continuing Failed Research**

+- For each additional week:

+> - Add +10% to the success chance.

+> - Pay an additional cost equal to half the initial cost.

+> **Example:**

+> - For a Level 2 spell with an initial cost of 1,600 gp, the extra week costs: 1,600÷2=800 gp.

+Continue this process until the spell is successfully researched, or cancel.

 ## Innate Magic